kturk/Data-Mining-Assignments/README.md

 # Data-Mining-Assignments
-Assignments and my solutions to them from CENG 484 Data Mining lecture
+CENG 484 Data Mining assignments and my solutions to them